thoang43/Battleship-Game/README.txt

 If run on cmd:
 1. Compile both Server.java and BattleshipGameGUI.java
 2. Run the Server first
-3. Run the two BattleshipGameGUI by entering: java BattleshipGameGUI <server_address>
+3. Run the BattleshipGameGUI by entering: java BattleshipGameGUI <server_address>